-Business and Professions Code, Section 125.3(a) provides the board the authority to recover the reasonable costs of investigation and adjudication of a case.
-The board seeks cost recovery regardless of whether the case is heard in an administrative hearing or is settled by stipulation.
+Business and Professions Code, Section 125.3(a) provides the Board the authority to recover the reasonable costs of investigation and adjudication of a case.
+The Board seeks cost recovery regardless of whether the case is heard in an administrative hearing or is settled by stipulation.

-If revocation and cost recovery are ordered as a result of an administrative hearing, the board makes three written attempts to contact the respondent to request full payment or develop a payment plan.
+If revocation and cost recovery are ordered due to an administrative hearing, the Board makes three written attempts to contact the respondent to request full payment or develop a payment plan.
 If the respondent fails to respond, the case is referred to Fidelity Credit Service Inc.

-Additionally, the board has the authority to deny reinstatement of the license of any licentiate who has failed to pay all ordered cost recovery.
-In cases where the respondent is placed on probation, cost recovery, including compliance with a payment schedule, is generally a condition of probation.
-Non-compliance with this term may result in transmittal of the case to the AG's office to seek revocation or extend the probation until the costs are paid in full.
+Additionally, the Board has the authority to deny reinstatement of the license of any licentiate who has failed to pay all ordered cost recovery.
+In cases where the respondent is placed on probation, cost recovery. including compliance with a payment schedule, is generally a condition of probation.
+Non-compliance with this term may result in transmittal of the case to the Attorney General's office to seek revocation or extend the probation until the costs are paid in full.
 This however, results in additional enforcement costs.
-In October 2010, the board revised the Disciplinary Guidelines, including many of the terms of probation.
-The guidelines now provide that probation shall not terminate until full cost recovery payment has been made, that any order for payment of cost recovery shall remain in effect whether or not probation is tolled, and that the filing of bankruptcy shall not relieve the respondent of the responsibility to reimburse the board for costs.
-These changes close the loophole on those probationers leaving the State or filing bankruptcy and ensure that cost recovery will be paid by every probationer.
-In addition, these revisions will result in fewer probation cases referred to collections and eliminate the cost of having a stipulation prepared by the AG extending the probation period until costs are paid in full.
+In October 2010, the Board revised the Disciplinary Guidelines, including many of the terms of probation.
+The guidelines now provide that probation shall not terminate until full cost recovery payment has been made, that any order for payment of cost recovery shall remain in effect regardless of whether probation is tolled, and that the filing of bankruptcy shall not relieve the respondent of the responsibility to reimburse the Board for costs.
+These changes close the loophole on those probationers leaving the state or filing bankruptcy and ensure that cost recovery will be paid by every probationer.
+In addition, these revisions will result in fewer probation cases referred to collections and eliminate the cost of having a stipulation prepared by the DAG extending the probation period until costs are paid in full.